 Parker History Lecture

-Save the date for the 29th annual Davis R. Parker Memorial History Lecture.
+Save the date for the 29th annual Davis R. Parker Memorial History Lecture in Centennial Hall.
+Dr. Dunbar will present "Running from the Washingtons: Ona Judge and the Founding of a Nation."

 She has appeared in several documentaries and written for The New York Times and The Philadelphia Inquirer.
 Armstrong Dunbar earned the 2018 Frederick Douglass Book Prize from the Gilder Lehrman Center for the Study of Slavery, Resistance, and Abolition.
 She earned a B.A. from the University of Pennsylvania and M.A. and Ph.D. from Columbia University.